akiomiyao/ped/README.md

 ## Installation
 - Programs run on Unix platforms (FreeBSD, Linux, MacOS).
+- If you do not want to use the docker container, downloading of programs is required.
 - Download zip file of PED from https://github.com/akiomiyao/ped and extract.
 or
 ```